-Another year of holidays are upon us.
-For the seniors in your family the holidays can cause times of sadness, possibly leading to depression.
+Another year of holidays is upon us.
+For the seniors in your family, the holidays can cause times of sadness, possibly leading to depression.
 It is not the holiday itself so much as the fact that they tend to bring memories of earlier, perhaps happier times.
 You may not know this is happening unless you see your older family members often.
 Some family members may be living in a Long-Term Care facility and they should not be forgotten either during the holiday season.

-There are a number of reasons about seniors and the holidays that you need to pay attention to.
+There are a number of reasons for seniors and the holidays that you need to pay attention to.
 They may find that they are unable to participate in celebrations as they once did.
 In addition, the holidays may be associated with friends or family members who have died or moved away.
-Some of them may be in early stages of dementia or mobility issues which are impacting their daily activity.
+Some of them may be in the early stages of dementia or mobility issues which are impacting their daily activity.

 The holiday season brings people together.
 Use this time to take note of older family members and see if they are having issues which need to be addressed.
 This is also a good time many people start thinking about their own planning for the financial costs and burdens of aging.
 So many more people are requiring Long-Term Care as advances in medical science increase longevity.

 Enjoy the holidays but use this time to assess the needs of your older family members.
-Also use this time to address your future needs and how you will plan to safeguard savings and reduce the burdens placed on family in an extended care situation.
+Also, use this time to address your future needs and how you will plan to safeguard savings and reduce the burdens placed on family in an extended care situation.

 The holiday season brings families together.
 This gives family members an opportunity to see how aging relatives are doing since many times we don’t get to see them as often as we like.
 You can watch the older family member interact in their environment and see if they have lost independence.

 The issue, however, is more than just about the aging parent, grandparent or an aunt and uncle.
 It is a good time to think about how you have planned … or not planned … about aging and the extended health costs which will impact assets and create a burden on your loved ones.